 - Better quality of sleep, digestion, and overall sense of well-being

 In one systematic review published in the Journal of Pain Management, acupressure was found to significantly improve symptom management and quality of life in patients with chronic pain conditions compared to control groups.
-Another randomized controlled trial demonstrated measurable decreases in stress hormones and increases in heart rate variability, reflecting improved autonomic balance, and may also help mitigate symptoms related to motion sickness.
+Another randomized controlled trial demonstrated measurable decreases in stress hormones and increases in heart rate variability, reflecting improved autonomic balance, and may also help mitigate symptoms related to nausea and motion sickness.

 The use of acupressure in veterinary patients follows similar principles.
 When performed properly, it is a safe, gentle, and effective treatment that can relieve discomfort, especially for older pets with arthritis, chronic pain, or limited mobility.